2017 Hazardous Toys List Revealed: Defective Products Liability

 - Was the injury directly caused because of a manufacturing or packaging defect or because of lack of adequate warnings?

-Defective toy causes injury
+When a defective toy causes injury

 A defective product is defined as an imperfection in a product either caused by a manufacturing or design defect or as risky because of inadequate instructions or warnings.
 When a product is unreasonably dangerous to the consumer and causes physical harm as a result of normal usage, the product may be deemed to be in a defective condition.